1975 Ralt RT1 Formula Atlantic. Macau Grand Prix Winner.

 As an interesting footnote, one of the Ralt’s most impressive historic racing victories came at the 2013 United States Grand Prix in Austin, Texas.
 The Ralt won one of the support races just prior to the start the F1 Grand Prix.
 Here is a video of the Ralt in action, setting fastest lap to qualify on the pole.
 COTA Pole

-The Ralt has already raced at past Monterey Reunions, Ralt at Rolex, and would be a great entry for any future Reunion events Ralt leading Martin Lauber’s Chevron B39, Ralt Corkscrew.
+The Ralt has already raced at the Monterey Reunion, Ralt at Rolex, and would be a great entry for any future Reunion events Ralt leading Martin Lauber’s Chevron B39, Ralt Corkscrew.
 It would also be a fabulous entry for the Historic Formula Atlantic support race at the 2021 IndyCar Grand Prix of Long Beach.
-The Ralt’s period Grand Prix winning history, unique first Ralt RT1 design, and current state of prep in period livery, also make this Ralt a great front running candidate for the Formula Atlantic race at the spectacular second Sonoma Speed Festival to be held at the end of May, 2020.
-Sonoma Entry Groups
+The Ralt’s period Grand Prix winning history, unique first Ralt RT1 design, and current state of prep in period livery, also make this Ralt a great front running candidate for the Formula Atlantic race at the spectacular second Sonoma Speed Festival to be held in the Fall of 2021.
+Sonoma Entry Groups.

 The Ralt is now being sold as a complete package.
 This includes the just installed new Richardson, the complete spare BDA, the spares, and the new GSD Racedyn setups already done.
 The Richardson engine, alone, cost $35,000.00 without shipping.
 However, you can purchase the whole package for $105,000.00.
 That would put the price of the Ralt with its original engine at $75,000.00 without the GSD Racedyn analysis and setups already done.
 It also provides you a spare BDA to travel with if you are going to do the Masters Series in 2021, or travel for Long Beach, and other major FA events on the horizon.
 None of this ads in the value for the car’s amazing string of important race wins in period, nor the fact that it is Ralt’s very first Formula Atlantic, the beginning of Ralt’s many years of Formula Atlantic successes and championships.